Skip to content

 Generate a JavaScript Object from an OpenAPI JSON File

-- In the editor or in the Explorer window, right-click on an OpenAPI JSON file and select HB.js Commands > Generate JS Object from OpenAPI.
+1. In the editor, right-click on an OpenAPI JSON file and select HB.js Commands > Generate JS Object from OpenAPI.

 Note: Not all formats are supported at this time.
-Any unsupported formats will flag as failed tests.
-All formats will be added in future releases.
+Any unsupported formats are flagged as failed tests.

-The generated HB.js JavaScript function is opened in the editor and saved to the workspace folder using a filename similar to filename_OpenAPI_JSOBJ.hbx
+The generated HB.js JavaScript object is opened in the editor and is saved to the workspace folder using a filename similar to filename_OpenAPI_JSOBJ.hbx.

-filename is the filename of the original OpenAPI JSON file.
+filename is the name of the original OpenAPI JSON file.

 //OpenAPI Utility